microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme_cdmutilpipeline.md

 Unlike CDMUtil as Azure function and console App, CDMUtil pipeline, reads the json files directly and uses TSQL scripts to create the DDL statement required for Synapse Analytics.
 Since CDUtil is just a pipeline within the Synapse or Azure Data Factory, this approach simplify the deployment and maitainance of the utilities.

-Following features are not yet implemented in the CDMUtil pipeline.
-You should continue to use CDMUtil as console App or Function App if you have been using any of these features
-1. Enum translation
-2. Cleaning the Entity view definitions
-3. Overiding the string lenght properties
-4. AXDB connection string to retrive string length or view dependencies

 **Pre-requisites**